Offshore Wind Energy Market Size

-The offshore wind energy market is fragmented in nature.
-The major companies include Siemens Gamesa Renewable Energy SA, MHI Vestas Offshore Wind, Xinjiang Goldwind Science & Technology Co.
-Ltd (Goldwind), Ørsted A/S, and E.ON SE.
+The offshore wind energy market is moderately fragmented.
+The major companies market (in no particular order) include Siemens Gamesa Renewable Energy SA, Vestas Wind Systems AS, Xinjiang Goldwind Science Technology Co.
+Ltd, Ørsted AS, and E.ON SE., among others.

 1.1 Scope of the Study